 To identify different stitches you may have seen, read my article on 21+ embroidery stitches.

-Easy starter stitches for embroidery basics and learning how to embroider include:
+Easy starter stitches for learning how to embroider include:

 - Cross stitch - you can use this stitch for entire designs or as part of a design